 The handsome but business-like rooms at the Lord Elgin are decorated in neutral tones with pale walls, dark woods and chocolate browns.
 Tall windows overlook Ottawa's Rideau Canal or Confederation Park and touches of Art Deco design add a hint of period style.
 Pillow-top beds and feather pillows ensure a good night's sleep, while the high ceilings offer a sense of space.
-All rooms have hi-speed wireless internet (basic Wi-Fi is free but there's a charge for streaming), large-screen HD TVs and a mini fridge, while the bathrooms are well equipped with walk in showers.
+All rooms have high speed wireless internet (basic Wi-Fi is free but there's a charge for streaming), large-screen HDTVs and a mini fridge, while the bathrooms are well equipped with walk in showers.

 The hotel sits on the corner of Elgin and Laurier, two of Ottawa's main streets, just a few blocks from Parliament Hill and the National Arts Centre.
 Every morning soldiers march past on their way to the Changing of the Guard.
-The leafy Confederation Park is just cross the street with the Rideau Canal just beyond it.
-The ByWard Market is a 15 minute walk away as is the National Gallery of Canada.
+The leafy Confederation Park is just across the street with the Rideau Canal just beyond it.
+The ByWard Market is a 15-minute walk away as is the National Gallery of Canada.